silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

 See the [[Test Engineering FAQ]] for all your questions about testing the edX platform.

-### Debugging your Paver tests in PyCharm
+### Debugging edX platform tests in PyCharm

-Now with the remote interpreter, we can use PyCharm debug Paver tests (JavaScript, Python, Bok Choy, Acceptance, CMS...).
+Now with the remote interpreter, we can use PyCharm to debug edX platform tests (Python, JavaScript, Bok Choy, Acceptance) kicked off via paver command.
 The process is fairly simple.
-Since almost all the test suits can be run using ```paver``` command with different parameters, we just need to supply the appropriate paver path and parameters.
+Since the test suites can be run using the ```paver``` command with different parameters, we just need to supply the appropriate paver task and parameters.

 ### Setting up JavaScript Test Configuration
 * Go to Run -> Edit Configurations -> Add New Configuration (usually a +sign on the left).